-Airborne wind energy (AWE) is an innovative wind energy technology which uses tethered kites to harness the high altitude wind resource which is currently inaccessible by conventional wind turbines.
-Research and development of AWE has accelerated since the last decade, but no company has yet been able to demonstrate commercial viability.
-For a successful market entry of AWE, the technology development should be aligned with the market and its requirements.
+Airborne wind energy (AWE) is an innovative wind energy technology which uses tethered kites to harness the high altitude wind resource which is currently inaccessible by conventional towered wind turbines.
+For successful diffusion of the technology in the energy market, the design of the airborne wind energy systems (AWES) should be aligned with the market and its requirements.
 There is a need of a system level framework which captures both of these aspects and guides the AWES design in the right track.
 This forms the motivation of my research.

-- Understand the design drivers for utility-scale AWES (in collaboration with Dylan Eijkelhof)
+- 1. Understanding the design drivers for utility-scale AWES (in collaboration with Dylan Eijkelhof)

-- 3. Understanding the value of AWE to the future EU electricity landscape
+- 3. Understanding the value of AWE to the future energy systems

 Link to other neon research